TahaVr12/cooloverlays/README.md

 It stays on top of everything,it reads your global mouse position and clicks and lets those clicks pass through to whatever is underneath while you draw on top with raylib

+also im not sure if windows works for now

 ## Install the dependencies